sewerus/grismo/README.md

 ### Method that uses BFS algorithm

 Breadth-first search (BFS) is one of the graph searching algorithms.
-The graph is traversed from a given vertex $s$ and consists in visiting all vertices (neighbors) reachable from it.
-The result of the algorithm is a search tree rooted in $s$, containing all the nodes reachable from $s$.
+The graph is traversed from a given vertex *s* and consists in visiting all vertices (neighbors) reachable from it.
+The result of the algorithm is a search tree rooted in *s*, containing all the nodes reachable from *s*.

 This algorithm was used to create the isomorphism check method, introducing the concept of "graph transition stage".
-In the first step, a subgraph is created from the base vertex $s$ and all its neighbors.
+In the first step, a subgraph is created from the base vertex *s* and all its neighbors.
 In the second stage, the subgraph is supplemented with vertices' neighbors from the previous stage.
 The successive stages of the subgraph transition enlarge the subgraph until the original graph is obtained (visiting all vertices).
-An example of traversing the graph using the BFS algorithm and new vertices at each stage is presented in Fig. below, where the vertex $s$ is the vertex labeled as 1.
+An example of traversing the graph using the BFS algorithm and new vertices at each stage is presented in Fig. below, where the vertex *s* is the vertex labeled as 1.

 ![Example of graph transition stages.](./readme_images/3_bfs_ex.png)

-While the brute force method examined all possible vertex permutations of the graph $B$ to see if any of them would produce an identical graph to the graph $A$, the BFS graph search method limits the number of permutations.
-If the subgraph obtained at the $i$-th transition stage of the graph $B$ is isomorphic to the graph obtained at the $i$-th transition stage of the graph $A$, in order to prove the isomorphism in the next stage, it is enough to check all possible permutations of new vertices in the next stage.
+While the brute force method examined all possible vertex permutations of the graph *B* to see if any of them would produce an identical graph to the graph *A*, the BFS graph search method limits the number of permutations.
+If the subgraph obtained at the *i*-th transition stage of the graph *B* is isomorphic to the graph obtained at the *i*-th transition stage of the graph *A*, in order to prove the isomorphism in the next stage, it is enough to check all possible permutations of new vertices in the next stage.

 This method is not effective for inconsistent graphs because then the BFS search method does not find all vertices.